Excel VBA Application.Match

-MATCH is a lookup functionLookup FunctionThe LOOKUP excel function searches a value in a range (single row or column).
-It returns a corresponding match from the exact position of another range.
+MATCH is a lookup functionLookup FunctionThe LOOKUP excel function searches a value in a range (single row or single column) and returns a corresponding match from the same position of another range (single row or single column).
 The corresponding match is a piece of information associated with the value being searched. that looks for the position of the lookup value in the mentioned lookup array.
 For example, look at the below image of the data.

 In the above data, we have months from A2 to A6, and if we want to know in which place “Mar” month occurs, then we can use the MATCH function.

 Below is the syntax of the MATCH functionMATCH FunctionThe MATCH function looks for a specific value and returns its relative position in a given range of cells.
 The output is the first position found for the given value.
 Being a lookup and reference function, it works for both an exact and approximate match.
 For example, if the range A11:A15 consists of the numbers 2, 9, 8, 14, 32, the formula “MATCH(8,A11:A15,0)” returns 3.
 This is because the number 8 is at the third position. .

 - Lookup Value: For which value we are looking for the position in the lookup array.